Kuṇḍalinī Hatha Yoga

 Sessions are paced and adaptive, supporting continuity of experience rather than intensity or performance.
 The practice does not aim to escape difficulty or generate particular states, but to meet experience directly, as it is.

-Over time, this supports the capacity to remain with what is present, rather than moving away into habitual patterns, anticipation, or inner commentary.
+Over time, this supports the capacity to remain with what is present, rather than moving into anticipation, habitual patterns, or the constant commentary of the mind."

 How sessions are offered